shabihish/Movie-Classifier/README.md

 # Movie-Classifier
-This project uses random forests/decision trees for classifying films from the provided dataset into the category of either movies or tv shows.
+Uses random forests and decision trees for film classification into movies/tv shows.